 How to Become a Professional Cyclist in India?
 Quick Answer

-A cyclist has to join or register as a cyclist with the cycling federation of India.
-Then, he or she has to participate in the events organised by CFI or across the world.
+A cyclist has to join or register as a cyclist with the Cycling Federation of India.
+Then, he or she has to participate in the events organised by CFI or across the state or world.
 Then that cyclist is considered a professional cyclist in India.

 If you ride a bicycle on the road, you need to know the rules of the road to ride a bicycle in India whether you are a professional or a normal rider.

 Type of Professional Cyclists (Decide which type you want to be?)

 A Cricketer can be a batsman, all-rounder and baller Similarly, Cyclists include all types of cyclists such as sprinters, climbers, riders, punctures and all-rounders etc.

 Cycling is also a game/sport where different types of races or cycling tournaments are held for different types of cyclists.

 There are some cyclists who love road cycling, some riders love mountain climbing.
 Therefore, cycling sport also has different types of professional cyclists:

 As the name suggests, a climber is a cyclist who rides mountain bikes in mountainous terrain, his weight is quite low compared to other riders but not the energy and power.
 Climbers have an amazing ability to climb to the highest points in the world by cycling at incredible speeds and inhaling thin air while climbing at high altitudes.